 Write a simple index.html file, and test your server by retrieving this file using a web browser of your choice.
 The URL you need to give to your browser will depend on the host you're using.
-For example, if you are using host bo720-1-01, connect to http://bo720-1-01.dcs.gla.ac.uk:8080/index.html.
+For example, if you are using host bo720-1-01.dcs.gla.ac.uk to develop and test your server, connect to http://bo720-1-01.dcs.gla.ac.uk:8080/index.html.
 Check that your server correctly responds to requests for both valid and non-existing pages, and that you can see your test page displayed in the browser.